Sweetest of all: Patriots reign in mighty Super Bowl rally

 “He’s laser-focused, and the entire time, there wasn’t a time where we looked at Tom like he knew this thing was over,” Patriots receiver Chris Hogan said.
 “There wasn’t a doubt in my mind.
 We have one of the best quarterbacks that ever played the game.”

-Another record belonged to running back James White — New England’s latest go-to guy on its long list of interchangeable parts.
+Another record belonged to running back James White – New England’s latest go-to guy on its long list of interchangeable parts.
 White’s three touchdowns and one 2-point conversion equaled 20 points.
-That knocked Denver’s Terrell Davis and about half of the 1980s and ’90s San Francisco 49ers out of the record books.
+That knocked Denver’s Terrell Davis and about half of the San Francisco 49ers from the ’80s and ’90s out of the record books.

 Those Niners made a habit of putting on clinics in pinpoint perfection that made opposing defenses look invisible in a series of pick-your-score blowouts.